 If you’re at a point in your journey where you’re extending your giftedness integration to include your ecological intelligence, Jennifer Harvey Sallin has created two comprehensive self-reflection and action guides you can work with: Ecological Intelligence & Ecological Giftedness and Tools for Rediscovering your Ecological Intuition.

-If you’re ready to take your gifted self-knowledge into inspired action in the current global situation, consider participating in our new course, coming up Autumn 2021: Responding to Our Changing World, led by our founder and director, Jennifer Harvey Sallin.
-This will be a deeply engaging, experiential course to guide participants in using their resources, gifts and influence for advocacy and change-making.
+If you’re in a leadership role, and feel ready to take your gifted self-knowledge into inspired action in the current global situation, consider participating in Jennifer Harvey Sallin's course Leading in Our Changing World.
+This is a deeply engaging, experiential course to guide participants in using their resources, gifts and influence for advocacy and change-making.